ovenpop/Apigee-Client-Library-for-Java/README.md

 ## Notes ##
 1. The libraries required to run in lib dir.
 Please check below for building your changes.

-2. There are a couple of sample scripts - (windows bat files ,as of now): a> create app user b> make a twitter /trends.json request
+2. There are a few sample scripts a> create app user b> Get the Auth URL c> make a twitter /trends.json request

 ## Instructions to run ##